Pitch yourself well enough, and the hiring manager will snap you up!

 • Consistently achieved strict publication deadlines

-Words to avoid when describing yourself on a CV
+Words to avoid when selling yourself on your CV

-Now you know how to describe yourself on a CV, let's take a moment to find out what NOT to do.
+Now you know how to sell yourself in your job application document, let's take a moment to find out what not to do.
 There are some words that just have no place on a CV.
-Avoid committing these faux pas:
+Worse still, if you choose to include them, you could be doing yourself a disservice.
+Here are the faux pas to avoid:

 Seasoned